 There are no Cocker Spaniels currently listed with Calgary-area rescues.
 New dogs arrive regularly through Calgary shelters and southern-Alberta intake — this page refreshes automatically as they do.

-Browse all available Calgary dogs →About Cocker Spaniels in Calgary
+Browse all available Calgary dogs →Gear for your Cocker Spaniel

 Two distinct breeds share the "Cocker Spaniel" name in Calgary rescue listings, and the differences matter.
 American Cocker Spaniels are smaller (20 to 30 lbs), have rounder skulls, and shorter muzzles.
 English Cocker Spaniels are larger (26 to 34 lbs), have longer muzzles, and a more athletic build.
 Both share the same silky double-feathered coat and the long pendulous ears that drive the breed's most famous health concern: chronic ear infections.